 Thick, blunt bangs give the illusion of depth thanks to strategic styling above the brows.
 It almost feels like a bowl cut from the 90s but way, way chicer.

 If you’re not afraid to go short, try a pixie—and double down on it with a cool undercut for a layered effect that’s pretty awesome.

 Looking for a hip haircut that looks great on thin hair?
 Try a shag.
 The thin layers add a stylish element to your overall look and work in your favor when it comes to achieving natural movement.

 11. Hair Donut

 While a set of three chignon donut bun makers will cost you more than an actual doughnut at your neighborhood café, we think they’re definitely a gift that keeps on giving.
 A foam bun maker—a circular ball with a hole in the middle, hence its super-sweet nickname—is one of the industry’s best-kept beauty secrets.
-To use, first gather hair into a high ponytail and secure with a hair tie.
+To use, first gather hair into a high ponytail and secure it with a hair tie.

 Next, pull the donut through and keep it snug around the hair tie.
 Proceed to twist the ponytail hair around the donut, making sure to cover it completely.
 Tuck in the ends around the base with some bobby pins.
 Spray TRESemmé TRES Two Unscented Extra Hold Hair Spray liberally to lock the style in place.

 12. Side Fishtail Braid

 Fake some strand density by wearing a messy braid on one (or both) sides of your head.
 A French or fishtail braid worn crown-style, starting from your hair part downwards to the nape, is a flattering updo for women with finer hair.
 A 3D plait fattens up your crown’s silhouette and perfectly camouflages any thinness or bald spots.